googlecartographer/rfcs/README.md

 ## When should you write an RFC
 [When should you write an RFC]: #when-should-you-write-an-rfc

-You should provide an RFC if you intent to make a *significant* change or contribution to one of Cartographer's repositories.
+You should provide an RFC if you intend to make a *significant* change or contribution to one of Cartographer's repositories.
 A change is e.g.
 *significant* if it introduces a new or modifies an existing *concept*.
 The process is really very lightweight so we encourage you to err on the side of RFCs.

 Make sure to have *one sentence per line* in the RFC as it makes reading diffs much easier.
-The 80 characters per line limit does not apply to RFCs.
+There is no characters per line limit for RFCs.

 ## Motivation for RFCs
 [Motivation for RFCs]: #motivation-for-rfcs